 The API Node can be administratively configured using the command-line or a REST API.
 The UI for using API nodes is the API Deployer.

 The API Deployer is the centralized UI through which you can:

 - Manage your fleet of API nodes

-- Deploye new API services to your API Nodes
+- Deploy new API services to your API nodes

 - Monitor the health and status of your API nodes

-The API Deployer can control an arbitray number of API nodes, and can dynamically deploy new API Nodes as containers through the use of Kubernetes (which allows you to deploy either on-premise, or on a serverless stack on the cloud).
+The API Deployer can control an arbitray number of API nodes, and can dynamically deploy new API nodes as containers through the use of Kubernetes (which allows you to deploy either on-premises, or on a serverless stack on the cloud).